WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/4-navigating-racism.md

 **[*Report from Santa Fe*, "Danice Picraux and Steve Komadina"](/catalog/cpb-aacip-eff8e50429d) (KNME-TV, Albuquerque, NM, December 30, 2006)**

-Representative Danice Picraux and Senator Dr. Steve Komadina talk about the legislative Health and Human Services Committee in *Report from Santa Fe*, "Danice Picraux and Steve Komadina".
+Representative Danice Picraux and Senator Dr. Steve Komadina talk about the legislative Health and Human Services Committee in *Report from Santa Fe*, "Danice Picraux and Steve Komadina."

 **[*Report from Santa Fe*, "John Heaton and Clint Harden"](/catalog/cpb-aacip-0ed1dcf0542) (KNME-TV, Albuquerque, NM, February 7, 2004)**

-In *Report from Santa Fe*, "John Heaton and Clint Harden", Representative John Heaton talks about healthcare issues some of his proposed solutions.
+In *Report from Santa Fe*, "John Heaton and Clint Harden," Representative John Heaton talks about healthcare issues some of his proposed solutions.

 **[*At Week's End*, "Poverty in New Mexico"](/catalog/cpb-aacip-191-25k98wf4) (KNME-TV, Albuquerque, NM, December 14, 1990)**